christofmuc/KnobKraft-orm/adaptations/Adaptation Programming Guide.md

 The opposite direction, assembling bank dump messages from a list of program dumps, can be implemented as well as a separate capability.
 For this, just one function is required:

-    def convertPatchesToBankDump(patches: List[List[int]]) -> List[int]:
+    def convertPatchesToBankDump(patches: List[List[int]]) -> Union[List[int], List[List[int]]]:

-This will get a full bank of patches as a list of lists as input, and has to return one or more MIDI messages as a single list of integers.
+This gets a full bank of patches as a list of lists.
+It may return one flat list containing one or more MIDI messages, or a list containing one integer list per MIDI message.
 This functionality is active for the Export Patches dialog when Full Bank is selected, or when there is no other way via Edit Buffer capability or Program Dump capability.

 ## Legacy file import capability